EltonLuck/Host-Based-CSV-Comparison-Tool/README.md

 # Host-Based-CSV-Comparison-Tool
-Java-based tool that compares two structured CSV datasets using hostname as a primary key and identifies mismatched, missing, or inconsistent records.
+Java-based tool that compares two structured CSV datasets using name as a primary key and identifies mismatched, missing, or inconsistent records.

 Designed to simulate structured log or asset comparison workflows, where datasets must be correlated to detect discrepancies.